zlcrrrr/DHFR_MD_QMMM/README.md

 ## Reproduce our MD/QM/MM results

 ### MD simulation
 The DHFR initial structure we used for our MD simulations is in ./initial_structure/DHFR.pdb.
 The details to prepare the initial structure, as well as setup and run a MD simulation are in the paper.
-We provide the resulting 1μs MD trajectory [here](https://www.dropbox.com/sh/oeh8vczn4689mx3/AABoW2OhKz--cKl6iIzvho3ra?dl=0).
+We provide the resulting 1μs MD trajectory [here](https://www.dropbox.com/sh/oeh8vczn4689mx3/AABoW2OhKz--cKl6iIzvho3ra?dl=0) (~2.5 GB).

 ### QM/MM calculations